jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 Azure is not linked to .NET only.
 However, it was worth it to mention the multiplied potential of combining both.

+Besides these native features, there are initiatives like Dapr, Orleans, and many other that extend the alternatives of building distributed applications with .NET.

+.NET 8 has also

 ## MAUI 8